 How should I clean a mold before applying release agent?

-Mold cleaning should restore a consistent base surface before application.
-If old residue, dust or carbonized deposits remain, even a good release agent will behave like an unstable film.
+Mold cleaning should restore a stable base surface.
+If old residue, dust, polishing compound, or carbonized deposits remain, even a good release agent will behave like an uneven film.

 Why pre-cleaning matters so much